Diffraction-limited system: Obtaining higher resolution

-There are techniques for producing images that appear to have higher resolution than allowed by simple use of diffraction-limited optics.
-Although these techniques improve some aspect of resolution, they generally come at an enormous increase in cost and complexity.
+Using special optical systems and digital image processing, it is possible to produce images that have higher resolution (in some specific aspects of the subject, such as color or shape) than would be allowed by simple use of diffraction-limited optics.
+These largely computational methods offer advantages over other workarounds such as electron microscopy, and have been used to produce reasonably accurate images of individual molecules.
+Although these techniques improve some aspect of resolution, they generally come at an enormous increase in cost and complexity compared to using a simple light microscope.
 Usually the technique is only appropriate for a small subset of imaging problems, with several general approaches outlined below.